Tracking Truth with Liquid Democracy: Introduction

 \subsection{Related work}

-Our work is most closely related to that of \citet{kahng}, which was discussed in detail above.
-It is worth noting, though, that they complement their main negative result with a positive one: when the mechanism can restrict the maximum number of delegations (transitively) received by any voter to $o(\sqrt{\log n})$, do no harm and positive gain are satisfied.
-Imposing such a restriction would require a central planner that monitors and controls delegations. \citet{golz} build on this idea: they study fluid democracy systems where voters may nominate multiple delegates, and a central planner chooses a single delegate for each delegator in order to minimize the maximum weight of any voter.

-Similarly, \citet{brill2018pairwise} propose allowing voters to specify ordinal preferences over delegation options, and possibly restricting or modifying delegations in a centralized way. \citet{caragiannis2019contribution}, and then \citet{becker2021can} also consider central planners; they show that, for given competencies, the problem of choosing among delegation options to maximize the probability of a correct decision is hard to approximate.
-In any case, implementing these proposals would require a fundamental rethinking of the practice of fluid democracy.
-By contrast, our positive results show that \emph{decentralized} delegation mechanisms are inherently self-regulatory, which supports the effectiveness of the current practice of fluid democracy.
+The most closely related paper is that of \citet{kahng}, which was discussed in detail above.
+It is worth noting, though, that they complement their negative result with a positive one: when the mechanism can restrict the maximum number of delegations (transitively) received by any voter to $o(\sqrt{\log n})$, do no harm and positive gain are satisfied.
+Imposing such a restriction would require a central planner that monitors and controls delegations. \citet{golz} build on this idea: they study liquid democracy systems where voters may nominate multiple delegates and a central planner chooses a single delegate in order to minimize the maximum weight of any voter.
+Similarly, \citet{brill2018pairwise} introduces a process that allows voters to specify ordinal preferences over delegation options and possibly restricting or modifying delegations in a centralized way. \citet{caragiannis2019contribution}, and then \citet{becker2021can} also consider central planners; they show that, for given competencies, the problem of choosing among delegation options to maximize the probability of a correct decision is hard to approximate.
+In any case, implementing these proposals would require a fundamental rethinking of the practice of liquid democracy.
+By contrast, our positive results show that \emph{decentralized} delegation models can be inherently self-regulatory, which supports the effectiveness of the current practice of liquid democracy.

-More generally, there has been a significant amount of theoretical research on fluid democracy in recent years.
-To give a few examples: \citet{green} studies whether it is rational for voters to delegate their vote from a utilitarian viewpoint; \citet{christoff} examine a similar question but in the context of voting on logically interdependent propositions; \citet{bloembergen2019rational} and \citet{zhang2021power} study fluid democracy from a game-theoretic viewpoint.
+More generally, there has been a significant amount of theoretical research on liquid democracy in recent years.
+To give a few examples: \citet{green} studies whether it is rational for voters to delegate their vote from a utilitarian viewpoint; \citet{christoff} examine a similar question but in the context of voting on logically interdependent propositions; \citet{bloembergen2019rational, zhang2021power} and \citet{dhillon2023information} study liquid democracy from a game-theoretic viewpoint.

-Further afield, fluid democracy is related to another paradigm called \emph{proxy voting}, which dates back to the work of \citet{miller}.
-Proxy voting allows voters to nominate representatives that have been previously declared. \citet{cohensius2017proxy} study utilitarian voters that vote for the representative with the closest platform to theirs; they prove that the outcome of an election with proxy votes yields platforms closer to the median platform of the population than classical representative democracy.
-Their result provides a different viewpoint on the value of delegation.